DataFire/Integrations/integrations/generated/google_speech/README.md

 ### RecognizeResponse
 * RecognizeResponse `object`: The only message returned to the client by the `Recognize` method.
 It
-  * results `array`: *Output-only* Sequential list of transcription results corresponding to
+  * results `array`: Output only.
+Sequential list of transcription results corresponding to
     * items [SpeechRecognitionResult](#speechrecognitionresult)

 ### SpeechContext